 - 3.1.
-Since the Executive decision on 8th February 2022 two rent subsidy agreements expired on 31 March 2023.These are - Buckland Community Centre -subsidy was £3,150 - Dawlish Scouts -subsidy was £137.50 - 3.2.
+Since the Executive decision on 8th February 2022 two rent subsidy agreements expired on 31 March 2023.
+These are - Buckland Community Centre -subsidy was £3,150 - Dawlish Scouts -subsidy was £137.50 - 3.2.
 Shaldon Water Carnival also receives a rent subsidy of £225 ending 31 March 2024. - 3.3.
 Prior to expiry of their subsidy Buckland Community Centre applied for a new rent subsidy.
 This was considered by officers however it was determined that the organisation was not eligible for a further rent subsidy under the terms of the policy as it had been awarded two rent subsidies previously. - 3.4.
-Legal advice was sought on interpretation of the policy which can be found below:

-"The scheme's original purpose was to provide an amount of financial assistance (through a rent subsidy) to its existing tenants who were providing a community benefit and who had fallen into financial difficulty.
+Legal advice was sought on interpretation of the policy which can be found below: - "The scheme's original purpose was to provide an amount of financial assistance (through a rent subsidy) to its existing tenants who were providing a community benefit and who had fallen into financial difficulty.
 The amount of subsidy being determined by way of a scoring mechanism.
 The duration of the subsidy being a maximum one-off period of 4 years (13.1).
 That would seem to imply that only one application/grant of subsidy can be made.
 However, the wording at paragraph 13.2 "An organisation may reapply for a further subsidy period......" rebuts that implication and in my opinion makes provision for a second application/grant, subject to the expressed caveats.
 It is my view that as things stand a tenant is limited to a maximum of two applications.
-If the intention was to allow more than two, the wording at 13.2 would/ought to have been 'An organisation may reapply for further subsidy periods'."

-3.5.
-Officers have received representations from elected members that the Buckland Centre is unable to meet its rental costs to the authority as a result of the subsidy ending and the policy only specifying an organisation can have two rent subsidy awards.
-Members have requested we investigate short term options to resolve the situation.
+If the intention was to allow more than two, the wording at 13.2 would/ought to have been 'An organisation may reapply for further subsidy periods'." - 3.5.
+Officers received representations from elected members that the Buckland Centre was unable to meet its rental costs to the authority in 2023 as a result of the subsidy ending and the policy only specifying an organisation can have two rent subsidy awards.
+Members requested we investigate short term options to resolve the situation and in August 2023 Executive recommended approval to Full Council to extend the subsidy for a further 12 months to those currently in receipt of subsidy and pending the asset review.
+This was endorsed by Full Council in September 2023.